 Video ads have proven to be an effective advertising tool for years now.
-Realtor.com has mastered the art of bringing impacting content in video format to the real estate market.
+Realtor.com has mastered the art of bringing impactful video content to the real estate market.

 Not only is this real estate Facebook ad successful for its video format, but it also touches a personal note in a lot of home buyers, making it seem like native content, and not just another ad.

-The ad is meant to educate people about what they need to know about home buying to avoid confusion.
-It has an actionable CTA i.e. “Sign up”, to allow users to sign up for the free webinar.
-The webinar is a resource prospect can use to commence the home buying process.
-When they sign up, the Flyhomes can collect their information and continue to nurture them through email marketing, retargeting and more.
+It has an actionable CTA i.e. “Sign up”, to drive users to the free webinar where they can become leads.
+When they sign up, Flyhomes can collect their information and continue to nurture them through email marketing, retargeting, and more.
 The prospects are likely to remember Flyhomes when the time comes for them to purchase a home in the future.

 Source: Nevada Real Estate News

-17. Real estate Facebook ads examples – Best real estate video ads
+17. Hughes Group – Best real estate video ads

 Source: Hughes real estate Group

 The Hughes Group in Idaho created one of the best real estate video ads showing native Idaho.
 The ads are targeted at people who are looking forward to purchasing a home in Idaho.
 It has a call to action asking prospects to subscribe to a listing alert so they will be the first to know if there are houses available for sale in the area.
 The video itself is not of a single property, but instead showcases the beautiful scenery of Idaho, inspiring users to want to live there.

 Source: Jennings real estate team

-Jennings real estate team designed an ad for new construction in Ames, Iowa.
-The new construction ads show the location of the new construction, the size, and a link to the pricing page.
-The ad leads to a page showing new construction listings.
+Jennings Real Estate Team designed an ad for new construction in Ames, Iowa.
+The new construction ads show the location of the new construction, the size of the properties, and a link to the pricing page that shows available new construction listings.

 How Real estate agents can find new customers with Facebook Lead Ads

 The results of Facebook Lead Ads are really amazing both in terms of conversion rate and cost per lead.
-In this article, we’ll explain how advertising on Facebook can help you grow a successful real estate business and everything you need to know about Facebook Lead ads: the good (which is almost everything), the bad, and how thanks to LeadsBridge you’re going to fix the bad.
+In this section, we’ll explain how advertising on Facebook can help you to create a successful real estate lead generation campaign and everything you need to know about Facebook Lead ads: the good (which is almost everything), the bad, and how to fix the bad, thanks to LeadsBridge.

-So you run a real estate business and you’re looking as always for new clients.
-A lead is nothing more than a potential new client, and today the fastest way to collect a lot of them is for sure this amazing internet thing… however, this is much easier said than done.
-The number of businesses realizing the potential of online advertising and starting to learn how to leverage it is obviously increasing more and more.
-The bad news is that platforms like Google AdWords and Facebook ads work with a bid system, and in the most competitive markets (like realtors one) the cost per click nowadays can be very expensive.
+A lead is nothing more than a potential new client, and today the fastest way to collect a lot of them is the internet… however, this is much easier said than done.
+The number of businesses realizing the potential of online advertising and starting to learn how to leverage it is growing all the time.
+The bad news is that platforms like Google AdWords and Facebook ads work with a bid system and in the most competitive markets (like real estate), the cost per click can be very expensive.

-Facebook is nonetheless a very powerful tool for a real estate agent, giving the opportunity to build awareness, drive traffic to your website, and in the end find new potential clients.
+Facebook is nonetheless a very powerful tool for any real estate agent, giving you the opportunity to build awareness, drive traffic to your real estate website, and, in the end, find new potential clients.
 With an advertising campaign, you’ll be able to target the exact type of people you want to reach, thanks to all the information Facebook knows about us.
 For example, you can choose to show your ads just to people with higher household incomes, or to those who recently had a major life-changing event, because someone who just got married or had children is likely to be interested in purchasing a new home in the near future.
 These kinds of insights are invaluable when targeting your ads.

 With Lead ads, users will give you all the information you need without even leaving Facebook.
 This means a faster, more streamlined experience.
 But as good as that sounds, it’s actually even better.
 When a user clicks on a lead ad he will get a form pre-filled with data based on his Facebook profile information.